jsiek/abstract-binding-trees/README.md

     Var : Set
     Var = ℕ

+    data Arg : ℕ → Set
+    data Args : List ℕ → Set

     data ABT : Set where
       `_ : Var → ABT
       _⦅_⦆ : (op : Op) → Args (sig op) → ABT

+The `Args` data type is just a list representation, with constructors `nil` and `cons`.
+However, it is parameterized by the list of numbers that controls its length and binding structure.
+For each number in the list, there is one element in the `Args`.

+    data Args where
+      nil : Args []
+      cons : ∀{n ls} → Arg n → Args ls → Args (n ∷ ls)

+Each element of `Args` is an argument, defined by the `Arg` data type.
+It is parameterized by a number that says how many variable bindings come into scope.
+The `bind` constructor represents a variable binding and decrements the number.
+The `ast` constructor is allowed with the count reaches `0` and contains the abstract binding tree for the child.

+    data Arg where
+      ast : ABT → Arg 0
+      bind : ∀{n} → Arg n → Arg (suc n)

+This use of `Args` and `Arg` makes for rather verbose notation for abstract binding trees.
+Therefore we recommend that you use Agda's pattern synonyms to introduce more concise syntax.
+For example, to use `ƛ N` as the notation for lambda abstractions, you would define the following pattern.

+    pattern ƛ N  = op-lam ⦅ cons (bind (ast N)) nil ⦆

+To use the syntax `L · M` for the application of function `L` to argument `M`, you would write:

+    infixl 7  _·_
+    pattern _·_ L M = op-app ⦅ cons (ast L) (cons (ast M) nil) ⦆

+## Substitution

+The library define a type `Subst` to represent mappings from de Bruijn indices to ABTs.
+The identity subtitution is `id`, it maps each variable to itself.
+Given some substitution `σ`, the substitution `M • σ` maps `0` to the ABT `M` and the rest of the integers according to `σ`.

+The library defines the notation `⟪ σ ⟫ M` for applying a substitution `σ` to a term `M`.
+For example.

+    ⟪ M • L • id ⟫ (` 0) ≡ M
+    ⟪ M • L • id ⟫ (` 1) ≡ L

+In general, substitution replaces a variable `i` with the ith term in the substitution:

+    ⟪ M₀ • ... • Mᵢ • ... ⟫ (` i) ≡ Mᵢ

+The next example involves variables and application.

+    ⟪ M • L • id ⟫ (` 1 · ` 0) ≡ L · M

+In general, applying a substitution to application obeys the following equation.

+    ⟪ σ ⟫ (L · M) ≡ (⟪ σ ⟫ L) · (⟪ σ ⟫ M)

+Substitution on lambda abstractions is more interesting because it brings a variable into scope.

+UNDER CONSTRUCTION